Systemic scleroderma: Other organs

 Diffuse scleroderma can affect any part of the gastrointestinal tract.
 The most common manifestation in the esophagus is reflux esophagitis, which may be complicated by esophageal strictures or benign narrowing of the esophagus.
 This is best initially treated with proton pump inhibitors for acid suppression, but may require bougie dilatation in the case of stricture.

 Scleroderma can decrease motility anywhere in the gastrointestinal tract.
 The most common source of decreased motility is the esophagus and the lower esophageal sphincter, leading to dysphagia and chest pain.
 As scleroderma progresses, esophageal involvement from abnormalities in decreased motility may worsen due to progressive fibrosis (scarring).
 If this is left untreated, acid from the stomach can back up into the esophagus, causing esophagitis and gastroesophageal reflux disease.
-Further scarring from acid damage to the lower esophagus many times leads to the development of fibrotic narrowing, also known as strictures, which can be treated by dilatation, and Barrett's esophagus.
+Further scarring from acid damage to the lower esophagus many times leads to the development of fibrotic narrowing, also known as strictures, which can be treated by dilatation.

 In patients with neuromuscular disorders, particularly progressive systemic sclerosis and visceral myopathy, the duodenum is frequently involved.
 Dilatation may occur, which is often more pronounced in the second, third, and fourth parts.
 The dilated duodenum may be slow to empty, and the grossly dilated, atonic organ may produce a sump effect.

 The small intestine can also become involved, leading to bacterial overgrowth and malabsorption of bile salts, fats, carbohydrates, proteins, and vitamins.
 The colon can be involved, and can cause pseudo-obstruction or ischemic colitis.

 Rarer complications include pneumatosis cystoides intestinalis, or gas pockets in the bowel wall, wide-mouthed diverticula in the colon and esophagus, and liver fibrosis.
 Patients with severe gastrointestinal involvement can become profoundly malnourished.

 Scleroderma may also be associated with gastric antral vascular ectasia, also known as "watermelon stomach".
 This is a condition in which atypical blood vessels proliferate, usually in a radially symmetric pattern around the pylorus of the stomach.
 It can be a cause of upper gastrointestinal bleeding or iron-deficiency anemia in patients with scleroderma.